 Thank you all.

-What is he saying to me?
+What is s/he saying to me?

-He is giving the book to us.
+S/he is giving the book to us.

 Other functions

--ech also introduces oblique objects after antipassive verbs.
+(Ch)-ech also introduces oblique objects after antipassive verbs.

 In combination with rumal after intransitive verbs and passive forms, it introduces indirect causes: